vapor/docs/docs/install/macos.md

 # Install on macOS

-To use Vapor on macOS, you will need Swift 5.2 or greater.
+To use Vapor on macOS, you will need Swift 5.6 or greater.
 Swift and all of its dependencies come bundled with Xcode.

 ## Install Xcode

-Install [Xcode 11.4 or greater](https://itunes.apple.com/us/app/xcode/id497799835?mt=12) from the Mac App Store.
+Install [Xcode](https://itunes.apple.com/us/app/xcode/id497799835?mt=12) from the Mac App Store.

 ![Xcode in Mac App Store](../images/xcode-mac-app-store.png)